Medical marijuana for TMJ

 CBD for TMJ

-CBD has been shown to help reduce pain and inflammation in multiple conditions, including conditions affecting joints and potentially TMJ disorder too.
+CBD and CBD oil has been shown to help reduce pain and inflammation in multiple conditions, including conditions affecting joints and potentially TMJ disorder too.

 - In one randomized controlled trial, researchers looked at the muscle relaxant effects of transdermal CBD application in patients with TMD.
 Sixty patients were divided into two groups.
 Group one received CBD whereas group two received a placebo topical formula.
 Masseter muscle activity was measured on days 0 and 14.
 The application of CBD formulation was found to improve myofascial pain.